navdhakar/webRTC-record/Readme.md

 node server.js

-please make sure that you have fluent-ffmpeg installed on your system as I am using it to process video file into standard mp4 format
+please make sure that you have fluent-ffmpeg installed on your system as I am using it to process video file into standard mp4 format as mentioned in the task.